 After considering the exclusion of papers that reported zero events in each arm and papers reporting on combinations that did not connect to any other intervention in the network all 42 trials (n=24,374), published in 41 papers and involving 26 interventions were included in the DVT network as none of the studies reported zero events and all connected to the network (see Figure 1).
 The study data are presented in the supplementary material, Part VI.

 When both the FE and RE models were fitted, the RE model had a DIC of 570, lower than that of the FE model which had a DIC of 634.
 Examining the history, kernel density plots, and Brooks-Gelman Rubin plots confirmed convergence (see supplementary material, part IX).
 The RE model used is a good fit, with a residual deviance of 90.
 This corresponds well to the total number of trial arms, 88.
-The between trial standard deviation in the random effects analysis was 0.78 0.52 to 1.16.
+The between trial standard deviation in the random effects analysis was 0.78 [0.52 to 1.16].

 The highest-ranking interventions were rivaroxaban (RR=0.06 [0.01 to 0.29]), followed by fondaparinux in combination with AES (RR=0.07 [0.01 to 0.49]), then LMWH at a standard dose for an extended duration in combination with AES (RR=0.08 [0.01 to 0.61]).
 As expected, “no prophylaxis” was the lowest ranked strategy.
 The full ranking of the interventions is presented in Figure 2.
 The ranking probability matrix plots for all interventions are included in the supplementary material, appendix IX.